AxelWar/mean-crud-01/README.md

 # CRUD Full Stack

-This project purpose is to practice MEAN stack programming using MongoDB, Express, Angular and NodeJS.
+This project purpose is to practice FullStack Development using MongoDB, Express, Angular and NodeJS (MEAN Stack).
+Check it out!

 ## Tech Stack